mattchx/leadgen-london-landscape/notes/codebaseSummary.md

 ### Key Components and Their Interactions
 -   **`index.html`**: The main landing page, structured with semantic HTML5.
     -   **Header**: Contains the site title and navigation links.
-    -   **Hero Section**: Displays a prominent headline, description, and a primary call-to-action (CTA).
+    -   **Hero Section**: Clean, focused section with prominent headline, description, and primary call-to-action (CTA) on white background.
-    -   **About Section**: Provides information about the service.
+    -   **About Section**: Provides information about the service, followed by a visually appealing house image.
-    -   **Services Section**: Details the landscaping services offered, now including image placeholders for each service card.
+    -   **Services Section**: Details the landscaping services offered, including image placeholders for each service card.
-    -   **New CTA Section (after Services)**: Provides dual call-to-action options (phone call and form submission) for free quotes.
+    -   **New CTA Section (after Services)**: Features dual call-to-action options with the original hero image as background.
-    -   **Testimonials Section**: Showcases customer reviews, now including image placeholders for customer avatars.
+    -   **Testimonials Section**: Showcases customer reviews with image placeholders for customer avatars.
-    -   **Image Section**: Displays a large, visually appealing image.
     -   **Quote Request Form**: A form for users to request a free quote.
     -   **Contact Section**: Additional contact information and CTAs.
     -   **Footer**: Contains copyright, contact info, and quick links.